PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:23:59
+Last updated: 2024-04-02 19:24:34
-Random Quote: Self-trust is the first secret of success. - Ralph Waldo Emerson
+Random Quote: The fox has many tricks.
+The hedgehog has but one.
+But that is the best of all. - Erasmus